Soldiers of Heaven

-While some report the group was annihilated at the battle, other sources report a large number captured and continued activity by the "soldiers".
+While some sources report that the Soldiers of Heaven were annihilated at the Battle of Najaf, others report that a large number were captured and that there was continued activity by the sect.

 Leadership

 Dia Abdul-Zahra, also known as Abu Kamar, claimed to be the Mahdi, a messiah-like figure in Islam.
 Iraqi officials have claimed that Ahmed al-Hassan, another leader in the group involved in the fighting against American and Iraqi forces, and was also a participant in the fighting in Najaf, is actually a Sunni pretending to be a Shiite, with an Iraqi general from the Babil Governorate telling the New York Times in an interview, "He is a Wahhabi he is from a Sunni town".
 Two rival Shiite clerics also made these claims regarding Hassan denying he was a Shiite, however other Shiite clerics have stated Hassan studied at a Shiite seminary in Najaf but later broke off from it.
 Iraqi MP Jalal al-Din Ali al-Saghir said regarding Hassan "I am 100 percent sure that the group's deputy was a security officer with the old regime."